untitaker/html5gum/fuzz/README.md

 * `FUZZ_LOLHTML=1` to run html5gum and lol-html, and crash when the produced tokens are different.

+* `FUZZ_SWC=1` to run html5gum and swc's HTML parser, and crash when the produced tokens are different.

 ## Basic CLI

 Run `FUZZ_BASIC=1 make -e cli` to run the fuzz target itself as a barebones CLI